mtlynch/minimal-mistakes/_posts/2016-05-30-sia-via-docker.md

 ![Create new shared folder]({{ base_path }}/images/2016-05-30-sia-via-docker/new-shared-folder.png)

-## Enable SSH access to Diskstation
+## Enable SSH access to DiskStation

 Because the DSM Docker app does not support creation of images from a `Dockerfile`, we'll need to do this through the command line.
 To support this,